In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook, turning once, until well browned but not yet cooked through, 1 to 2 minutes per side.
 Add the ghee, roasted garlic, and thyme sprigs and cook, carefully spooning the melted ghee, garlic, and thyme regularly over the steaks, until the steaks are medium-rare, 1 to 2 minutes.

 Transfer the cooked steaks to a plate to rest for 5 minutes.
-Discard the thyme sprigs.
+Discard the thyme sprigs, reserving the garlic.
 While the steaks are resting, prepare the remaining ingredients.

 Prep the remaining ingredients

 - Season the lemon aioli with salt and pepper.

 - Strip the parsley leaves from the stems; coarsely chop the leaves for garnish.

 Transfer the steaks and as much roasted garlic as you like to individual plates.
 Spoon the roasted vegetables alongside and garnish the vegetables with the parsley.
 Serve the lemon aioli on the side.

 - Toss the vegetables with oil and season.

 - Strip the parsley leaves.